You had me at cashews…Rosemary Cashews!

 Meanwhile, prepare your slurry.

-Strip the wood stems of the fragrant rosemary leaves…starting at the tip of the sprig, squeeze your fingers along the stem and gently pull backwards, removing off the leaves.
+Strip the wood stems of the fragrant rosemary “needles”…starting at the tip of the sprig, squeeze your fingers along the stem and gently pull backwards, removing off the stem.

-Chop the rosemary leaves up as fine as possible.
+Chop the rosemary as fine as possible.
 Measurements are approximate so if you get slightly less or more than 2 tablespoons, no worries.
+This is my very favorite chopping and all around utility !

-Remove your hot, roasted cashews from the oven and pour them carefully into a large bowl.
+Remove your hot, roasted cashews from the oven and pour them carefully into a large mixing bowl.

 Pour the rosemary butter slurry over the top…